 - How campaign Specific Cookies Work in an Campaign

 - How to Use Campaign Cookies in Conjunction with the Global Cookie

 How Campaign Specific Cookies Work in an Campaign

 Individually, campaigns can be configured to set cookies in the browser based on the visitor’s actions.
-To configure the individual cookie settings for your campaign, select the Setup tab in the campaign builder.
+To configure the individual cookie settings for your campaign, select the Display Settings option in the campaign Builder.

-In the Setup panel you’ll see the Cookie Duration and Success Cookie Duration options.
+In the Display Settings panel you’ll see the Cookie Duration and Success Cookie Duration options.

 - Cookie Duration – The length of time before the campaign will display again to the user once they exit your campaign (defaults to 30 days).
 Set to 0 to prevent cookies from being set.